Callidon/sparql-engine/README.md

 The main method to implement is `Graph.find(triple)`, which is used by the framework to find RDF triples matching a [triple pattern](https://www.w3.org/TR/sparql11-query/#basicpatterns) in the RDF Graph.
-This method must return an `Observable<TripleObject>`, which will be consumed to find matching RDF triples.
+This method must return an `PipelineStage<TripleObject>`, which will be consumed to find matching RDF triples.
 You can find an **example** of such implementation in the [N3 example](https://github.com/Callidon/sparql-engine/tree/master/examples/n3.js).

 Similarly, to support the [SPARQL UPDATE protocol](https://www.w3.org/TR/2013/REC-sparql11-update-20130321/), you have to provides a graph that implements the `Graph.insert(triple)` and `Graph.delete(triple)` methods, which insert and delete RDF triple from the graph, respectively.
 These methods must returns [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), which are fulfilled when the insertion/deletion operation is completed.

 Finally, the `sparql-engine` framework also let your customize how [Basic graph patterns](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#BasicGraphPatterns) (BGPs) are evaluated against the RDF graph.
 The engine provides a **default implementation** based on the `Graph.find` method and the *Index Nested Loop Join algorithm*.
 However, if you wish to supply your own implementation for BGP evaluation, you just have to implement a `Graph` with an `evalBGP(triples)` method.
-This method must return a `Observable<Bindings>`.
+This method must return a `PipelineStage<Bindings>`.
 You can find an example of such implementation in the [LevelGraph example](https://github.com/Callidon/sparql-engine/tree/master/examples/levelgraph.js).

 You will find below, in Java-like syntax, an example subclass of a `Graph`.
 ```typescript